cloudmesh/technologies/chapters/tech/google-fusion-tables.md

 allows to integrate the data from different tables from different users or tables.Fusion Table uses two-layer storage, Bigtable and Magastore.
-The information rows are stored in bigdata table called
-\textit{Rows}, user can merge the multiple table in to one, from multiple users.
+The information rows are stored in bigdata table called *Rows*, user can merge the multiple table in to one, from multiple users.

 > ``Megastore is a library on top of bigtable''